vanman110/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/ASA-Standard/LAB_02_migrate_to_asc.md

 - Create an Azure Spring Apps service
 - Set up the config repository
+- Set up the config server for Azure Spring Apps
 - Create an Azure MySQL Database service
 - Deploy the Spring Petclinic app components to the Spring Apps service
-- Provide a publicly available endpoints for the Spring Petclinic application
+- Provide publicly available endpoints for the Spring Petclinic application
 - Test the application through the publicly available endpoints

 The below image illustrates the end state you will be building in this challenge.